SidharthArya/SidharthArya/AWESOME-STARS.md

 - [leahneukirchen/hrmpf](https://github.com/leahneukirchen/hrmpf) - hrmpf rescue system, built on Void Linux
 - [BastilleBSD/bastille](https://github.com/BastilleBSD/bastille) - Bastille is an open-source system for automating deployment and management of containerized applications on FreeBSD.
 - [rupa/z](https://github.com/rupa/z) - z - jump around
-- [zbm-dev/zfsbootmenu](https://github.com/zbm-dev/zfsbootmenu) - ZFS bootloader for root-on-ZFS systems with support for snapshots and native full disk encryption
+- [zbm-dev/zfsbootmenu](https://github.com/zbm-dev/zfsbootmenu) - Bootloader for root-on-ZFS systems with support for snapshots and native full disk encryption
 - [ohmybash/oh-my-bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [pystardust/ytfzf](https://github.com/pystardust/ytfzf) - A posix script to find and watch youtube videos from the terminal.
 (Without API)
 - [carnager/rofi-pass](https://github.com/carnager/rofi-pass) - rofi frontend for pass